Liverpool's Salah 'very proud' after claiming Laureus Sporting Inspiration award | Goal.com

 Liverpool star Mohamed Salah is very proud after he was honoured with the 2021 Laureus Sporting Inspiration award.

-The Egypt international alongside tennis stars Naomi Osaka and Rafael Nadal were among the big winners of the virtal award ceremony that was held in Seville on Thursday evening.
+The Egypt international alongside tennis stars Naomi Osaka and Rafael Nadal were among the big winners of the virtual award ceremony that was held in Seville on Thursday evening.

-Salah earned the Sporting Inspiration award for his philanthropic gesture to people in his hometown of Nagrig over the last 12 months.
+Salah earned the Sporting Inspiration award for his philanthropic gestures to people in his hometown of Nagrig over the last 12 months.

 Back in April 2018, the 28-year-old funded the construction of a medical centre and a school for girls in the Egyptian village.